Azure/azure-sdk/docs/python/design.md

 ### Packaging

 {% include requirement/MUST id="python-packaging-name" %} name your package after the namespace of your main client class.
+For example, if your main client class is in the `azure.data.tables` namespace, your package name should be azure-data-table.

 {% include requirement/MUST id="python-packaging-name-allowed-chars" %} use all lowercase in your package name with a dash (-) as a separator.